 - With the palm of your hands, flatten the balls into a cookie shape.
 Whatever shape you give to the cookies, they will remain the same once cooked as this dough does not spread in the oven.

 - Put the cookies onto the baking sheet and bake for 12-14 minutes until the edges are slightly brown.

 - Once ready, let your breakfast cookies cool on a wire rack.

-- You can store in an airtight container or in a jar at room temperature for up to 5 days.
+- You can store them in an airtight container or in a jar at room temperature for up to 5 days.
 Or you can freeze them for up to a month.